 - Check to see if the country you're traveling to has any encryption import restrictions.
 Some countries do not allow cryptography tools to be imported or used within their borders without a license, or in some extreme cases, at all.
 For example, China, Israel, and Russia all have restrictions on the import and use of encryption tools.
 A listing of the encryption import and export restrictions for some countries can be found at https://en.wikipedia.org/wiki/Restrictions_on_the_import_of_cryptography.
 If the import of encryption tools is restricted, and there is no personal use exception, follow the other recommendations in this guide to secure any sensitive data you may be taking with you.
 We strongly recommend the use of loaner laptops when traveling to countries where the import of encryption tools are restricted (see next bullet).

 - Whenever possible, arrange to use loaner laptops and handheld devices while traveling.
 While not always easy, this is perhaps the single most significant and effective step you can take.
 It vastly reduces the likelihood that theft or compromise will expose historical or archived data not relevant to the current trip.
 It also means that upon your return, the device can be easily erased, helping mitigate the risks of advanced persistent threats.
-Loaner laptops are available to all active faculty through the ITS Help Desk (firstname.lastname@example.org or 512-475-9400).
+Loaner laptops are available to all active faculty through the ITS Service Desk (firstname.lastname@example.org or 512-475-9400).
 If obtaining a loaner device is not possible, some other effective options include:

 - Purchase a new hard drive and swap it with the one currently in the device.
 Install a fresh copy of the operating system and only the applications that will be necessary on your trip.
 Store the old hard drive securely on campus and put it back in when you return.